 Oxford University's economic impact

-The University of Oxford contributes around £5.8 billion to the UK economy, and supports more than 50,000 full time jobs.
-Globally, the impact is £7.1 billion.
+The University of Oxford contributes around £15.7 billion to the UK economy, and supports more than 28,000 full time jobs.

-A study carried out by BiGGAR Economics – Economic Impact of the University of Oxford – measured the University’s impact regionally, nationally and globally.
+A study carried out by London Economics – The Economic Impact of the University of Oxford – measured the University’s impact on the UK economy in 2018/19.
 It considers the impact of a range of University activities, including:

-Overall, the report found that every £1 of University income returns £3.30 to the wider UK economy.
+The report found that every £1 invested in University of Oxford research and knowledge exchange activities generated £10.30 to the wider UK economy.

 “This report provides evidence for something long known around Oxford: the university drives the economy, both locally and nationally, as well as having a significant international presence.
 We provide jobs, attract investment and conduct globally recognized research that improves the lives of the people of Oxfordshire and of the United Kingdom.
 We are a global institution deeply rooted in a vibrant local community and can be an engine of the British economy into the future.”